What happens to pension policies and life assurance policies the deceased held at death?

 If they died at age 75 or over, any payments to a beneficiary are liable to income tax at the beneficiary’s marginal rate of tax.
 But the fund may be kept within the fund’s tax-free pension fund environment before it is needed.

-The deceased had paid into a pension scheme at the time of death but had not yet started drawing a pension.
-What happens now?
+The deceased may have been paying into a pension scheme at the time of death but had not yet started drawing a pension.
+In this situation what happens to the pension depends on both the type of scheme and whether the deceased was an active member of the scheme.

-The deceased was an active member of a defined benefit scheme
+Active member of a defined benefit scheme

 Normally a lump sum death benefit will be paid along with a return of the member’s contributions.
 These should be tax-free if the deceased was under age 75.